-This guide can help you decide if you’re happy with how you’re spending your money – and where you could make some positive changes.
+It can help you decide if you’re happy with where your money’s going, and see where you could make some positive changes.

 The idea is you’d aim to spend:

-- 20% on saving or debt – paying off debt beyond minimum payments, or putting money into a savings account, investment or pension fund
+20% on savings or debt: paying off debt beyond minimum payments, or putting money into a savings account, investment or pension fund

 So, if your monthly income was £1,500 after tax, you might spend: